 Finding a trustworthy merchant account provider that can meet all your needs helps reduce your initial and ongoing costs.

-Having to get additional payment solutions like PCI compliance scans or third-party gateways from other providers can increase your expenses substantially, and working with a company who has a suite of tools that all work well together will save you a lot of money.
+Having to get additional payment solutions like PCI compliance scans or third-party gateways from other providers can increase your expenses substantially, and working with a company that has a suite of tools that all work well together will save you a lot of money.

 Pick a merchant account provider who has most of the tools and integrations you need out of the box and demonstrates an honest desire to develop a partnership from the moment of first contact.